-- Read the current analog output settings by clicking [Read Analog Output Settings]. - Set the analog output level by entering field values and clicking [Write Analog Outputs]. - Turn digital outputs On/Off with [Channel...]. - Use [Start/Stop Polling] to poll digital inputs. - Display ON/OFF state of inputs with simulated LED's & "1" or "0" superimposed on lamps.
+- Read the current analog output settings by clicking [Read Analog Output Settings]. - Click [Write Analog Outputs] to set the output level to the values entered into channel fields. - Turn digital outputs On/Off with [Channel...]. - Use [Start/Stop Polling] to poll digital inputs. - Display the current state of the inputs with simulated LED's and "1" or "0" superimposed on the lamps for ON or OFF.